 It is often argued that social protection is not affordable or that government expenditure cuts are inevitable during adjustment periods.
 But there are alternatives, even in the poorest countries.
-In fact, there is a wide variety of options to expand fiscal space and generate resources for social investments.
+In fact, there is a wide variety of options to expand fiscal space and generate resources for universal social protection.
 The eight financing options described in this brief are supported by policy statements of the United Nations and international financial institutions.
 Many governments around the world have been applying them for decades, showing a wide variety of revenue choices as well as creativity to address vital social investment gaps.

-- 1. Re-allocating public expenditures: This is the most orthodox approach, which includes assessing ongoing budget allocations through Public Expenditure Reviews (PERs) and other types of thematic budget analyses, replacing high-cost, low-impact investments with those with larger socio-economic impacts, eliminating spending inefficiencies and/or tackling corruption.
-For example, Egypt created an Economic Justice Unit in the Ministry of Finance to review expenditure priorities, and Costa Rica and Thailand shifted military spending to finance universal health services. - 2.
-Increasing tax revenues: This is clearly the principal channel for generating resources, which is achieved by altering different types of tax rates-e.g. on consumption, corporate profits, financial
+1. Re-allocating public expenditures: This is the most orthodox approach, which includes assessing budget allocations through Public on-going Expenditure Reviews (PERs) and other types of thematic budget analyses, replacing high-cost, lowimpact investments with those with larger socioeconomic impacts, eliminating spending inefficiencies and/or tackling corruption.
+For example, Egypt created an Economic Justice Unit in the Ministry of Finance to review expenditure priorities, and Costa Rica and Thailand shifted military spending to finance universal health services.